 The ability of the mine site materials and soils to resist these forces of erosion will vary over time.
 The characteristics of the parent material to form a stable crust will reduce the potential for off-site migration caused by both wind and rain.
 If the materials do start to migrate under the influence of natural forces such as rain and water movement, then the direction of water drainage from the source materials will determine if the materials leave the mine site.
-Therefore the ability of a surface to form a stable crust and the probable water drainage flows from the area of the mine, are primary factors when determining the likely hazard from off-site migration of mine materials.
+Therefore, the ability of a surface to form a stable crust and the probable water drainage flows from the area of the mine, are primary factors when determining the likely hazard from off-site migration of mine materials.

 Ultimately natural forces will be responsible for transporting some materials and soils both off the mine site and within the mine site.
-However any potential asbestos hazard coupled with the transport of materials will be dependent on three main factors.
-This includes the asbestos present in the material, how much asbestos is present in the material and in the form of the asbestos.
+However, any potential asbestos hazard coupled with the transport of materials will be dependent on three main factors.
+This includes the asbestos present in the material, how much asbestos is present in the material and the form of the asbestos.

 The presence or not of asbestos in material and how much asbestos is present are both of obvious importance.
-The form of the asbestos in the materials, is extremely important for any hazard assessment.
+The form of the asbestos in the materials is extremely important for any hazard assessment.
 The simple underlying principle being within some limits, the smaller the asbestos fibres present the greater the asbestos hazard.

-If the asbestos is present as a natural band, encased in rock, with little chance of releasing asbestos fibres, the hazard is negligible.
-In contrast, asbestos will pose the greatest hazard to humans when present in the form of small fibres or loose bundle of asbestos in a situation where fibre emissions to air can ultimately be generated (e.g by erosion, weathering, or other physical disturbances).
+If the asbestos is present as a natural band encased in rock, with little chance of releasing asbestos fibres, the hazard is negligible.
+In contrast, asbestos will pose the greatest hazard to humans when present in the form of small fibres or loose bundle of asbestos in a situation where fibre emissions to air can ultimately be generated (e.g. by erosion, weathering, or other physical disturbances).

 The asbestos hazard to humans occurs via the respiratory route, the breathing in of asbestos fibres.
 Asbestos can be present in a material but not in a respirable form.
-Accordingly the hazard posed by mine site materials and soils will be dependent on the ability of the material to release respirable asbestos fibres.
+Accordingly, the hazard posed by mine site materials and soils will be dependent on the ability of the material to produce and release respirable asbestos fibres.

-The definition of respirable asbestos fibres is those fibres less than 3μ m in width, and greater than 5μ m in length and with a width length to width ratio of greater than 3:1 (AS 4964-2004).
-The presence or absence of respirable asbestos fibres is determined during laboratory analysis, using Trace Asbestos Analysis, if Trace Asbestos is reported it indicates the presence of respirable asbestos fibres (AS 4964-2004).
+The definition of respirable asbestos fibres is those fibres less than 3μm in width, and greater than 5μm in length and with a width length to width ratio of greater than 3:1 (AS 4964-2004).
+The presence or absence of respirable asbestos fibres is determined during laboratory analysis, using Trace Asbestos Analysis, where microscopic asbestos fibres are identified following the procedures set out in AS 4964-2004.
+If Trace Asbestos is reported in a sample it indicates the presence of respirable asbestos fibres (AS 4964-2004).